Elective unit, Intensive

 *Gula, Richard M. Just Ministry: Professional Ethics for Pastoral Ministers.
 New York: Paulist Press, 2010.

 Anderson, Ray S. Spiritual Caregiving as Secular Sacrament: A Practical Theology for Professional Caregivers.
 London: Jessica Kingsley, 2003.

 Carroll, M., and M. C. Gilbert.
 On Being a Supervisee: Creating Learning Partnerships.
 London: Vakuni, 2011.

 Carroll, Michael, and Elisabeth Shaw.
 Ethical Maturity in the Helping Professions: Making Difficult Life and Work Decisions.
 London: Jessica Kingsley, 2013.

 Davys, Allyson, and Liz Beddoe.
 Best Practice in Professional Supervision: A Guide for the Helping Professions.
 London: Jessica Kingsley, 2010.

 Fook, Jan, and Fiona Gardner.
 Practising Critical Reflection: A Resource Handbook.
-Milton Keynes, UK: Open University Press, 2008.
+Milton Keynes: Open University Press, 2008.

 Lynch, Gordon.
 Pastoral Care and Counselling.
 Ethics in Practice.
-Edited by Tim Bond.
+Series editor Tim Bond.
 London: Sage, 2002.

 Robinson, Simon.
 Spirituality, Ethics and Care.
 London: Jessica Kingsley, 2008.